-Explosion: vehicle explodes and is irreparably destroyed, all crew are killed unless for those who spend a Space Hero point to miraculously escape.
+Explosion: The target is treated as wrecked, but unless the Engineer rolls DT-8, Ship's Drives; S-Drive number, with 1 disadvantage for each explosion result received this turn, it will explode.
+A spacecraft which explodes and is irreparably destroyed, all crew are killed unless for those who spend a Space Hero point to miraculously escape.